WiresharkIO/MPC_4_Quadcopter/README.md

 - Add static obstacles to the objective function and frame the constraints related to it

 TODO:
+- Operate crazy-flie drone in pitch-roll invariant frame.(Literature)
+- Integrate MPC formulation with Crazy-flie client.
-- Add dynamic obstacles to the objective function and frame the constraints related to it
+- Add dynamic obstacles to the objective function and frame the constraints related to it.

 ####################################################################################